Trolls are cyberbullies who often use sophisticated tech skills to slander your character.

 How can you tell if you’re dealing with a real troll?

 Earlier, I cited definitive studies supporting the conclusion that Internet trolls are, indeed, horrible people.
-More specifically, they score high on the “Dark Triad” of narcissism, sadism and psychopathology (that latter, a profound lack of empathy for others).
+More specifically, they score high on the “Dark Triad” of narcissism, sadism, and psychopathology (the latter, is a profound lack of empathy for others).

 Portrait of a sophisticated troll

-How can you tell if you’re dealing with a troll–as opposed to a legitimately disgruntled customer or other individual just wanting to be heard?
+How can you tell if you’re dealing with a troll as opposed to a legitimately disgruntled customer or other individuals just wanting to be heard?

 They won’t respond directly to any questions you may ask them.
 Instead, they talk around an issue, making it impossible to pin them down.
 In addition, trolls often use fake web addresses and fictitious online identities that lead nowhere.